 Lamda Pi Eta

 The School of Communciation’s Lambda Pi Eta is the official honor society of the National Communication Association (NCA).
 The goals of Lambda Pi Eta are to recognize, foster, and reward outstanding scholastic achievement; stimulate interest in the field of communication; promote and encourage professional development among communication majors; provide an opportunity for discussion and the exchange of ideas; establish and maintain close relationships and understanding between faculty and students; and explore options for further graduate studies.
 Contact Dr. Drucker for the application.

 Faculty Advisor: Dr. Susan Drucker

 The Long Island Advocate

-The Long Island Advocate is a showcase of the finest journalism and digital media content produced by students at Hofstra University’s Herbert School of Communication.
+The Long Island Advocate is a showcase of the finest journalism and digital media content produced by Hofstra School of Communication students.
 It is part of the School of Communication’s commitment to community journalism — to building partnerships with and exploring the complex issues of the suburban communities around Hofstra University.

 Faculty Advisor: Professor Scott Brinton

 (Public Relations Student Society of America)

 Hofstra's chapter serves its members by enhancing their knowledge of public relations and providing access to professional development and networking opportunities, and to serve the public relations professional by helping to develop highly qualified, well-prepared professionals.
-It is open to all PR majors and The Lawrence Herbert School of Communication students.
+It is open to all PR and Strategic Communication majors and The Lawrence Herbert School of Communication students.

 Faculty Advisor: Professor Jeff Morosoff